SWastling/musclemap/README.md

     - `phi1`: out-of-phase fat-water phase NIfTI image (TE 5.75 ms at 3 T)
     - `scanner`: scanner type, chose from `ge`, `siemens` or `philips`

+> [!NOTE]
-_Note: The `scl_slope` and `scl_inter` NIfTI header elements are explicitly ignored.
-For GE data the input phase images should be -3142:3142, for Siemens and Philips data 0:4095.
-Phase images are scaled to radians internally._
+> The `scl_slope` and `scl_inter` NIfTI header elements are explicitly
+> ignored.
+For GE data the input phase images should be -3142:3142, for Siemens
+> and Philips data 0:4095.
+Phase images are scaled to radians internally.

 ### mtr
 Calculate magnetisation transfer ratio (MTR) map from MT on and off data.